fzhurd/presentation-spark-101/README.md

 4. Demo 2 - This will be the wine recommendation example
 5. Demo 3 - This could be a streaming example

 Presentation time is going to be 40 mins.
-So not a lot of Demo.